© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2026

 LG 3-1: Knowing quality models and their relation to energy efficiency

 Participants are familiar with different quality models and can describe quality attributes relating to energy efficiency and categorise them in the quality models.
 In addition, participants are able to formulate quality scenarios for quality attributes in the area of energy efficiency.
-Depending on the intended use and the quantity structure of the application, they can consciously decide whether the quality criteria are used only for the application or for the optimisation of the development process.
+Depending on the intended use and the quantity structure of the application, they can consciously decide whether the quality criteria are used for the application or for the optimisation of the development process.

 LG 3-2: Dealing with the interactions between quality attributes and energy efficiency

 Participants know the positive and negative interactions between quality attributes in the area of energy efficiency and other quality attributes.
 Based on this knowledge, they can recognise quality requirements that conflict with each other and develop alternative solutions to mitigate conflicts.
-In particular, the quality attributes of elasticity and scalability, modularity and resilience are discussed in more detail so that participants can assess their influence on energy efficiency.
+In particular, the quality attributes of elasticity, scalability, modularity and resilience are discussed in more detail so that participants can assess their influence on energy efficiency.

 3.3.
 References